 When you polish your blog post, you will add structure to it.
 You’ll throw in some subheadings, lists, images and links.
 You’ll take that messy, unpolished gem of yours and fine-tune it until it flows easily.
 You’re stepping UP to WordPress.
 I bet that feels good.

 If you’re not very comfortable with the technical aspects of WordPress, read How to Add a New Post in WordPress and Utilize all the Features.

 Don’t let yourself get stuck here.
 You’ve come too far.

 These 8 “blog polishing” steps will get you to the finish line.

 BLOG POST POLISHING

 - Organize your Word Document.
-Group your related ideas together to add some structure.
-Add sub-headings, sections and lists.
+Group your related ideas together.
+Add sub-headings, sections, and lists.

 - Add images.
 They will help with readability.
 Add several images (not just one) to break up your content and draw your readers’ eyes down the page.
 Give those images ALT tags for SEO.